 The Honorable Vivian L. Medinilla was appointed to the Superior Court by Governor Jack A. Markell and began serving February 5, 2013.

-Judge Medinilla received her J.D., cum laude, from the Widener University School of Law and her B.S. in Business Administration, with a minor in International Business, from the University of Delaware.
+Judge Medinilla received her J.D., cum laude, from the Delaware Law School, formerly the Widener University School of Law and her B.S. in Business Administration, with a minor in International Business, from the University of Delaware.

-From 2004-2009, she served as president and owner of Rapposelli & Gonzales, the state's first law firm comprised entirely of bi-lingual and multi-lingual attorneys, where her practice included immigration and civil rights litigation.
-Previously, she served as an associate at Young Conaway Stargatt & Taylor LLP, where she practiced in the areas of personal injury, worker's compensation and medical malpractice, and as a supervising attorney at Delaware Volunteer Legal Services.
+From 2004-2009, she served as president and owner of Rapposelli & Gonzales, the state's first law firm comprised entirely of bi-lingual and multi-lingual attorneys.
+Previously, she served as an associate at Young Conaway Stargatt & Taylor LLP, where she practiced in the areas of personal injury, worker's compensation and medical malpractice, and was also a supervising attorney at Delaware Volunteer Legal Services.

 She was the 2009 Recipient of the Haskell/Wyeth Award by Delaware Futures, the 2010 Recipient of the Distinguished Hispanic Delawarean Award by the Latin American Community Center, and inducted into the 2012 Delaware Women's Hall of Fame.